All Episodes

 Well, I went through some of the evidence.

-I mean, they want to take that one issue, and and Turley, I think, put it very well on his piece.
+And Turley, I think, put it very well in his piece.

-And that is the issue that okay, we do have a liar here.
+And that is the issue that, okay, we do have a liar here.

-First of all, are you as concerned as I am that the FBI is uh standing up uh for the credibility of not one but two informants that have been paid that have been uh longtime FBI informants that they told the American people were to be trusted,
+First of all, are you as concerned as I am that the FBI is standing up for the credibility of not one but two informants that have been paid, that have been longtime FBI informants,

-and that two of them end up being huge liars, and they both play such a critical role in impacting you know presidencies in this country.
+that they told the American people were to be trusted, and that two of them end up being huge liars, and they both play such a critical role in impacting presidencies in this country.

-That that's a problem for me.
+That's a problem for me.

 What the hell are they doing?